1. Does my supervisor need to give permission in order for me to participate in the Mentoring Program?

 6. Am I required to attend any training in connection with the Mentoring Program?

 Yes.
-There is an online self-paced training, a real-time webinar via WebEx, and a mandatory 2-day shadowing event.
+There is an online self-paced training, a real-time webinar via WebEx.
 During these initial mentoring partner trainings, you will meet your mentor, have several structured meetings, and get a chance to familiarize yourself with the expectations and concepts of mentoring.
 There are also monthly mentoring exchanges, which offer information on various topics helpful for mentoring partners.
 You are expected to attend at least 3 of the 24 mentoring exchanges during your yearlong partnership.
 In addition, your attendance at the mentoring celebration is encouraged, but not required.

 7. Will mentoring require a large amount of time?